These archive pages are provided in order to make it easier for you to find items

 "You'll soon be able to build your very own

-version.
-Thanks to Lego's upcoming set you can own your own part of the iconic ISS.
+as the real version.
+Thanks to Lego's upcoming set you can own your own part of

-The set is due to go on sale on February 1st and comprises of 864 pieces.
-It comes
+the iconic ISS.
+The set is due to go on sale on February 1st and comprises of 864

-bricks up to the stratosphere by using a giant weather balloon to 'get it as close
+out of Lego bricks up to the stratosphere by using a giant weather balloon to 'get

-to the real ISS.'
-According to Lego, the team asked NASA experts to approve of the
+it as close to the real ISS.'
+According to Lego, the team asked NASA experts to

 "At the CES this year, Hyundai and Uber have